-We believe that by His suffering, death, and perfect record of obedience, Jesus Christ has permanently satisfied on behalf of the elect, that which was required by God's moral law when it was violated as a result of the first sin, and each and every time a sin is committed.
+We believe that by His suffering, death, perfect record of obedience, and resurrection from the dead, Jesus Christ has permanently satisfied on behalf of the elect, that which was required by God's moral law when it was violated as a result of the first sin, and each and every time a sin is committed.
 This work of Christ which has satisfied the Father's standard of holiness and justice is referred to in the Bible as the "atonement."
 Likewise, the permanent appeasement of the Father's wrath, directed specifically towards the elect, that was gained by this atoning work, is what the Bible calls as the "propitiation."
-(Isa 53:4&5, 2 Cor 5:21, 1 Jn 2:2, Rom 3:21-25)
+(Isa 53:4&5, 2 Cor 5:21, 1 Jn 2:2, Rom 3:21-25, Rom 4:25)

 We believe that with the work of Christ completed, the Father now sees in His redeemed elect, the perfect righteousness of Christ and considers them as though they have never been guilty of sin as Christ has never been guilty.
 This radical change in the elect's moral and legal standing before God, which permanently removes their guilt and their status of being condemnable to eternal death in hell, and changing it to a status of perfect righteousness and blamelessness before God, is what the Bible calls "justification."
 (Isa 53:11&12, Rom 3:21-25, Rom 5:1)